 The many toys that you buy for your infant are good for keeping him entertained, but they do not have room in the crib when the child is sleeping.
 A good rule is to make sure that there is nothing else on the crib apart from the mattress that the child rests on and the swaddle blanket for covering him when he is sleeping.

 Secondary smoking is very dangerous for infants, and so you should not expose your baby to unnecessary danger.
 Whether the child is sleeping or not, you should not smoke in the room that he sleeps in or allow anyone to do it.
 If you must smoke make sure that you never do it inside the house or near an infant because the different methods that you might use to dissipate the smoke are not very useful.

 Another important thing that you should do to keep your baby safe as he is sleeping is to make sure that he gets all his shots promptly.
 Although research is still not very conclusive, doctors will tell you that babies that get all their shots in a timely manner have a lower risk of SIDS compared to those that skip them.

 Sometimes you might not be able to dictate what happens to your child as he slumbers but it is important to take as much precaution as possible.
+Moreover, when it gets too hot at night, you might need a humidifier for your baby and you can check it out here.
 With the nine tips for keeping your baby safe during sleep above in mind, you should be able to do enough to protect your little angel.

 Read more: How To Babyproof Your Home